danBhentschel/techio-linux-fs-101-blockdevice/markdowns/01_intro/01_welcome.md

 TBD

 ## GitHub Repository
 This course is stored in a GitHub repository.
-You can see how the course was created and if you have any recommendations for improvement, feel free to fork the repository and create a pull request!
+You can see how the course was created, and if you have any recommendations for improvement, feel free to fork the repository and create a pull request!

 [techio-linux-fs-01-blockdevice](https://github.com/danBhentschel/techio-linux-fs-01-blockdevice)